WA Maritime Museum

 |New Year's Day||Closed|

-Please note: on the second Tuesday of every month there is entry to the Western Australian Maritime Museum by gold coin donation.
+On the second Tuesday of every month there is entry to the WA Maritime Museum by donation.

 Museum cafe opening hours